15 Best Beach Camping Tips, Tricks, and Hacks for a Perfect Trip

 8. Be Prepared For The Tides:

-It is very obvious that if you are planning to set up a camp by the ocean, you must prepare yourself for the tides. in order to staying positive about the ocean tides, set your camp and bonfire away, I repeat, away from the water especially when during high tide.
-The best way to prepare is to familiarize yourself from the oceanic waves well before you plan to setup a camp and gauge how far you should stay away from the tides.
+It is very obvious that if you are planning to set up a camp by the ocean, you must prepare yourself for the tides. in order to stay positive about the ocean tides, set your camp and bonfire away, I repeat, away from the water especially when during high tide.
+The best way to prepare is to familiarize yourself with the oceanic waves well before you plan to set up a camp and gauge how far you should stay away from the tides.
 Regardless of how tempting it is to stay near the waves, but your holiday may be ruined if your camp is washed away by only one big tide.
 I am sure none wants to experience that!

 9. A Bonfire Will Revitalize Your Whole Trip:

 How many times do you enjoy a bonfire on your regular vacays or weekends?
 A bonfire is something you don’t arrange every now and then.
 So beach camping is the best opportunity to set up one.
-You need to follow instructions completely if bonfire is allowed.
+You need to follow instructions completely if a bonfire is allowed.
 Ensure you have wood for fire.

 In case your beach has a firing ring, it is best to use it.
 In case it is not available you can build it yourself- make sure you have learned this skill.
 The purpose of a bonfire is to have fun, so it is important to keep it manageable and small.

-Safety Tip: don’t leave your fire unattended as well as drown it fully before you leave.
+Safety Tip: Don’t leave your fire unattended as well as drown it fully before you leave.

 10. Ensure Protection from the Sun: